ihur/Hands_on_Python/README.md

 Notebooks are documents produced by the Jupyter Notebook App, which contain both computer code (e.g. python) and rich text elements (paragraph, equations, figures, links, etc…).
 Notebook documents are both human-readable documents containing the analysis description and the results (figures, tables, etc..) as well as executable documents which can be run to perform data analysis (from [Jupyter_notebook_beginner's_guide](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html)).

+## How to use Jupyter Notebook

+Just type "jupyter notebook" into the Terminal (shell)!